mayurisamanta/Bus-Ticket-Reservation-System/README.md

 - Java
 - MySQL
-- Hibernate
+- JDBC
 - spring tool suite eclipse
 - Git & GitHub

 # Lessons Learned

-- Gain excessive knowledge on application of Java, Hibernate and MySQL.
+- Gain excessive knowledge on application of Java, JDBC and MySQL.
 - Enjoyed the process of learning and creating the application.

 # Overview of my work